-b) Included in an Annual or Revised Budget that has been approved by Council unless such expenditure is being used for the purposes of funding any operating shortfall; recognised and accounted for in accordance with any relevant Council policies for : c) the treatment of fixed assets; and d) in accordance with appropriate value for money principles and practices for the procurement of capital improvements.
-6.2 DMPL must provide a detailed account of such expenditure to Council prior to the end of each financial accounting period and upon completion. - 6.3 Generally, it is expected that DMPL will self-fund projects (whether defined as capital improvements or renewal) up to \$500,000.
-6.4 Notwithstanding anything contained in the above.
-Council acknowledges that funding - a) the delivery of the Strategic Plan; and/or a)b) asset renewal works and significant maintenance or repairs may require funds exceeding those held by DMPL as Retained Earnings.
+a) b) Included in an Annual or Revised Budget that has been approved by Council unless such expenditure is being used for the purposes of funding any operating shortfall; recognised and accounted for in accordance with any relevant Council policies for : c) the treatment of fixed assets; and d) in accordance with appropriate value for money principles and practices for the procurement of capital improvements.
+6.2 DMPL must provide a detailed account of such expenditure to Council prior to the end of each financial accounting period and upon completion.

+6.3 Generally, it is expected that DMPL will self-fund projects (whether defined as capital improvements or renewal) up to \$500,000.
+6.4 Notwithstanding anything contained in the above, Council acknowledges that funding - a) the delivery of the Strategic Plan; and /or a)b) asset renewal works and significant maintenance or repairs may require funds exceeding those held by DMPL as Retained Earnings.
 In those circumstances, Council will provide any additional funds required by DMPL subject to its approval as part of its Capital Improvement Program.
 7.8.
-Indemnity 7.1.1 DMPL must ensure that it complies with the terms of this Agreement and the Leaseand does not do any act or make any omission that would cause Council to be in contravention or breach of any lease or licence or any obligation of Council in relation to the Dandenong Market including in relation to the Market Manager
+Indemnity 7.1.1 DMPL must ensure that it complies with the terms of this Agreement and the Leaseand does not do any act or make any omission that would cause Council to be in contravention or breach of any lease or licence or any obligation of Council in relation to the Dandenong Market, including in relation to the Market Manager.
+710 DMDL must indemnify Council against the full cost to Council of any Claim grising out of any

-7.1.2 DMPL must indemnify Council against the full cost to Council of any Claim arising out of any breach of clause 7.1.4, except to the extent that the Claim arises out of an act or omission by Council which was negligent, in breach of this Agreement or the law.
+7.1.2 DMPL must indemnify Council against the full cost to Council of any Claim arising out of any breach of clause 7.1.1, except to the extent that the Claim arises out of an act or omission by Council which was negligent, in breach of this Agreement or the law.